 You should have a demonstrated artistic talent with good manual dexterity and good eyesight.
 A good knowledge of computers will be a definite asset.
 Persistence is a virtue for graphic designers.
 The ability to clearly express thoughts and ideas orally and in written form is essential.
 You must also be able to work as part of a team, and handle the pressures of the competitive world of advertising, marketing, and graphic design.

-Applications received now will be for Fall 2020 admission.
-You can apply online or in person at one of the college student service centres.
+Applications received now will be for Fall 2021 admission.
+You can apply online or in person at one of the college student service centres when we reopen.
 Once your application has been processed you will be asked for transcripts and other supporting documents.
 You will be assigned a student number and given access to your online account.